Best Joint Account for Couples (UK)

 Just like any other account, a joint one is 100% safe.
 The bank will have the same security measures in place to protect all of your accounts.
 FSCS protection* also covers them, so you know they are safe if anything happens to the bank.

 *must be a UK bank account to be protected by FSCS protection.
-We have also featured Monese in this article, who are covered instead by the EU Electronic Money Directive.
+We have also featured Monese in this article, which the EU Electronic Money Directive covers.

 How do I Remove a Joint Holder?